 An entity's control environment includes the governance and management functions and the attitudes, awareness and day-to-day actions that contribute to sound internal control practices of importance to the entity.
 A control environment with adequate systems, processes and people reduces the risk of error and fraud, and provides assurance to management, those charged with governance and auditors that financial reports are materially correct.
-We assess each entity's control environment to entities.
+We assess each entity's control environment during our risk assessment procedures.
+We report details of weaknesses in the environment to entities.
 The main themes of these weaknesses are discussed in further detail below.
 We expanded on the IS control findings in a separate report to Parliament.